laantoi/fun-with-python/README.md

     (2) DLA.ipynb

    Many processes in physics, mathematics, biology and chemistry involve a random walk.
 In this notebook we demonstrate `Diffusion Limited Aggregation', where a particle undergoes Brownian motion until it collides and aggregates with an existing assembly of the same particles. https://en.wikipedia.org/wiki/Diffusion-limited_aggregation

+    (3) CLT.ipynb

+   This notebook demonstrates the Central Limit Theorem using random samples from a uniform distribution.